 - Powdered sugar

-- 8 g chopped caramelized hazelnuts or roasted almond flakes
+- 8 g chopped caramelized hazelnuts or toasted almond flakes

 Method & Preparation

 How To Make Choux Pastry?

 - Preheat convection oven to 200°C (thermostat.
 6).
 In a pan, add water, milk, sugar salt, and butter, cut into pieces, and bring to a boil.
 As soon as the liquid boils, add the flour all at once.
 Continue heating, stirring regularly with a spatula until the batter is smooth.
 Continue to stir for about 2 to 3 more minutes until the batter dries out and doesn’t stick to the edges of the pan.
 Immediately pour into a bowl.

 - Add the eggs one by one.
 The batter is ready when it becomes ribbon-like.
 Put in a pastry bag with a #12 piping tip.
 Draw a 22-cm circle on a silicone baking sheet and turn this upside down onto a baking sheet.
 Using this circle as a guide, make a sausage-shaped crown on the outer edge of the circle and another crown inside the “first one”, just touching it.
 Ten put another sausage-shaped crown on top and in the middle of the “first two”.

 - On a second baking sheet covered with a silicone baking sheet, make a fourth crown of a slightly smaller diameter than the outside of the triple-crown.
 Immediately, sprinkle with the mixture of large-grained sugar and chopped almonds.

 - Place the baking sheets in the oven.
 After 15 minutes of cooking time, place a spoon into the oven door in order to keep it propped open.
 Cook for an additional 35 minutes.
 Let cool on a cooling rack.

 How To Make Pastry Cream?